Knowledge of the anatomy of the venous system is essential in evaluating patients with cerebral venous thrombosis.

 What are the Common Risk Factors of Cerebral Embolism?

 Blood clots are more likely to occur in your body when there is an interruption in regular blood flow.
-Although cerebral embolism is an uncommon condition, it can be triggered by a number of factors.
+Although cerebral embolism is an uncommon condition, it can be triggered by several factors.

 Some of the most common risk factors include: